LanglandsLearningGroup/database/README.md

 - [Database of Ring Theory](https://ringtheory.herokuapp.com)

-- [Atlas of Lie Groups and Representations](http://www.liegroups.org) The Atlas of Lie Groups and Representations is a project to make available information about representations of reductive Lie groups.
-Of particular importance is the problem of the unitary dual: classifying all of the irreducible unitary representations of a given Lie group.
+- [Atlas of Lie Groups and Representations](http://www.liegroups.org)

 ---
 # Tools
 - [quiver](https://q.uiver.app) The best commutative diagram drawing tool ever!